Skip to Content

 Calathea Ornata likes to get bright indirect sunlight for most of the daytime.
 So, keeping the planter close to a window that receives sunlight throughout the day is better.

-If you think the sun’s rays are harsh, you should consider using shade or a thin curtain to protect the leaves from getting burnt.
+If you think the sun’s rays are harsh, use a shade or a thin curtain to protect the leaves from getting burnt.

 Moreover, too little light will result in stunted growth.
-Thus, it is important to ensure that plant gets enough light.
+Thus, it is important to ensure that the plant gets enough sunlight.
 In its native environment – rainforests, Calathea Ornata can grow well under the shade of other plants.

 So, as long as the spot is well-lit and humid, your plant will remain happy.